 Hazardous Materials – Dangerous Goods

-Micom provides Packaging Testing for Hazardous Materials containers per the Canadian Dangerous Goods Regulation.
+Micom provides Packaging Testing for Hazardous Materials containers as per the Canadian Dangerous Goods Regulation.
 Our complete range of services and expertise makes us the partner of choice for all your Packaging Testing needs.

 UN recommendations on packaging testing for dangerous goods and its identification system have been implemented in Canada in a document called “Transportation of Dangerous Goods (TDG) Regulation”.
 Packaging testing for transportation of hazardous materials is regulated by Transport Canada (TC) using a Canadian General Standard Board (CGSB) standard labeled: CAN/CGSB-43.150-97 “Performance Packaging for Transportation of Dangerous Goods”.